 Peer reviewers - a principal and a cluster manager, preferably each from different clusters in other regions, help facilitate the peer review process.

 The peer reviewers, in collaboration with the cluster, focus on:

 - evidence of what is working

-- what hasn't worked
+- what isn't working

-- what are the constraints
+- identifying constraints

 - outcomes achieved

 - trends and patterns

 - identification of needs

 - opportunities that exist

 - recommendations for next steps.

 The strategic plan may need to be adjusted considering this review.
-The following year's action plan should be developed after reflecting on the outcomes of the review.
+The following year's action plan should be developed after reflecting on the findings of the review.